aviz85/Taski/docs/api_documentation.md

 - Access tokens expire after 15 minutes.
 Use the refresh token to get a new access token.
 - All datetime fields should be in ISO 8601 format with timezone information.
 - For filtering and searching tasks, you can combine multiple query parameters.
+- Tags can be provided either as comma-separated values (`tags`) or as an array (`tags_list`).
+- The duration field represents the estimated time in hours to complete the task.